Our Suicide Prevention Services

 There are two Safe Haven locations - one in Wagga Wagga and one in Griffith.

-The services are open Friday, Saturday and Sunday from 2.00pm to 9.00pm.
+The services are open Thursday - Monday from 2.00pm to 9.00pm.
 You do not need a referral to attend.

 Learn about Safe Havens and what to expect.